B-P-Coders/coding-night/README.md

 #                    - Math.jsx which makes a page where user can choose from using a calculator or seeing formulas
 #                    - Calculator.jsx which provides a functional calculator on the page
 #                    - Formulas.jsx being a reminder of important formulas in math, physics and chemistry
+#                    - BinCalculator.jsx which changes decimal numbers into hexadecimal, binary and octal
 #             - components folder where are located React components being used in the app, it contains:
 #                    - Card.jsx being a template of the card model used in the app
 #                    - Header.jsx